Start Early: Educare Chicago

 Educare Chicago is a school on Chicago's South Side for children ages 0 to 5 that was founded by Start Early and the Irving Harris Foundation in 2000.
 The Montessori-style curriculum of the school provides classes that focus on the emotional and academic development of children in the early stages of their lives.
 The school also puts emphasis on parent involvement in their child's emotional, social and academic development.

 After partnering with The Buffet Early Childhood Fund, the model used for Educare has been expanded to 24 other schools in the United States.

 Home Visiting for Homeless Families Demonstration Project

 The Home Visiting for Homeless Families Demonstration Project partners with providers of home visits in the Chicago community and homeless shelters to bring medical resources to homeless families.
 Started in Fall of 2013, the program focuses on helping homeless families get the medical attention and health-related resources they need.
 In the same year of its start, the Homeless Families Demonstration Project provided service to 160 families.
 From 2013 to 2018 the program encountered funding problems.

-Parents Too Soon

-Parents Too Soon is a program that provides a network of support for teen parents in Chicago.
-In this program, parent educators enter homes and give teen parents advice on how to best support their child's social, emotional, and cognitive growth based on research done by Start Early.
-The program also helps parents set personal goals for themselves such as saving money, finishing high school, and job searching.